-Apple recommends, although currently does not require, that any DDP packet sent on Ethernet use the extended DDP header format (see Inside AppleTalk for details).
+Apple recommends, although currently does not require, that any DDP packet sent on Ethernet use the extended DDP header format (see Instde AppleTalk for details).
 This header format ensures compatibility with potential future systems that may require such a header.
-All EtherTalk implementations must accept extended headers for any incoming Appletalk packet (supersedes header information in Inside AppleTalk, July 1986) and they should also accept short DDP headers
+All EtherTalk implementations must accept extended headers for any incoming AppleTalk packet and these implementations should also accept short DDP headers (including packets which Instde AppleTalk, July 1986 identifies as requiring short headers).